-The mission of the Southern Nazarene University Graduate Programs in Counseling is to educate and prepare students to assist diverse populations as competent, ethical, and self-reflective practitioners.
-As a university rooted in the Wesleyan theological tradition, we shape our students to value hospitality, curiosity, and compassion, emphasize a relational-developmental model, and promote service and social justice.
+The mission of the Southern Nazarene University Graduate Programs in Counseling Psychology (GPCP) is to educate and prepare students to assist diverse populations as professional, competent, self-reflective, and integrative practitioners.
+As part of a university rooted in the Wesleyan theological tradition, we shape our students to value hospitality, curiosity, and compassion, emphasize a relational-developmental model, and promote service and social justice.